-Daily bread and produce service provides clients with the ability to bring fresh produce and baked breads into the household on a daily basis thereby encouraging families to prepare fresh meals and snacks for their household.
+Monthly bread and produce service provides clients with the ability to bring fresh produce and baked bread into the household in between Client Choice shopping trips to enable families to prepare fresh meals and snacks

-Day Bag service is available to homeless clients providing a daily allotment of ready to eat meals and snacks as well as daily bread and produce offerings.
+Day Bag service is available to clients experiencing homelessness and provides a daily allotment of ready-to-eat meals and snacks as well as daily bread and produce offerings.
 Unable to prepare or store their groceries given their living conditions, clients experiencing homelessness may come for service every day that the pantries are open.
-The new Elisabeth Lahti Nutrition Center has greatly enhanced the nutrition in these day bag offerings, enabling House of Hope to prepare freshly made sandwiches and salads.
+The Elisabeth Lahti Nutrition Center has greatly enhanced the nutrition in these day bag offerings, enabling House of Hope to prepare freshly made sandwiches and salads.
 (You and/or your group may schedule a group volunteer project preparing fresh salads and sandwiches for Day Bag Services.
 Click here to learn more!)